 What do you do with the already used pair?
 To be honest, it depends how long the trip is.
 On a shorter trip, I just throw the pair into a party bag (see below for instructions on how to make your own), seal it and put it back in my pack.
 For longer trips, you can rinse them out with water in a dedicated bowl and dump the water into a cat hole (a hole you did for pooping – see here for instructions).

 Pro Tips: Like with pads and tampons, bring more than you think you’ll need.
 Also, you can do a mini batch of laundry on trip and wash your period-proof underwear partway through.
-(If you don’t know how to do laundry on trip, check out #11 of The Camper’s Guide to Staying Clean While Camping.)
+(If you don’t know how to do laundry on trip, check out #11 of How to Stay Clean While Camping.)

 Alternatively, you can toss used pairs into a Party Bag and not reuse them, however, you’ll need to bring more pairs in this case.

 Reusable Product Option 2: Menstrual Cups

 A Menstrual Cup is a flexible silicone cup that goes directly inside the vagina (just like a tampon).
 However, the cup collects blood in the cup rather than absorbing blood like a tampon does.
 When you go to the washroom (the woods in this instance), you simple remove the cup, tip the blood out and put it back in.
 Read here on how to insert it.

 There are actually a ton of benefits to using a menstrual cup that make them awesome for when you’re camping on your period.
 It can be safely left inside for up to 12 hours (depending on how heavy your flow is).
 You don’t have used period products to dispose.